 Use Responsive Web Design:

-Responsive web design uses the same HTML code for all devices, but uses the CSS to render things differently on different devices.
+Responsive web design uses the same HTML code for all devices but uses CSS to render things differently on different devices.
 Put simply, the site adjusts itself to optimal viewing regardless of the screen size.
-This not only reduces the need to maintain multiple URLs for desktop and mobile devices, but also reduces the chances of some of the most common technical errors on mobile devices.
+This not only reduces the need to maintain multiple URLs for desktop and mobile devices but also reduces the chances of some of the most common technical errors on mobile devices.